ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 opaque AggregationJobID[16];
 ~~~

+The number of reports in the candidate set MUST be at most the
+`max_aggregation_job_size` configured for the task.

 The Leader can run this process for many sets of candidate reports in parallel
 as needed.
 After choosing a set of candidates, the Leader begins aggregation by
 splitting each report into report shares, one for each Aggregator.
 The Leader